dabeng/overlooked/README.md

 We just collect overlooked UI demands.

+### I want an easy-to-customize organization chart component

-### Show all text when my mouse is hovring over the text-overflow ellipsis
+### I wanna show all text when my mouse is hovring over the text-overflow ellipsis